emilyhogan735/CSC-212-Final-Project---Binary-Tree/README.md

-# CSC 212 Final Project - BinaryTree
+# CSC 212 Final Project - BTree
 The final project for CSC212.
-We must implement a binary tree and its standard functions.
+We must implement a btree data structure and its standard functions.
+>A B-tree is a balanced tree—not a binary tree.

 |      Name     |     Role    |